okeeffed/blog-typescript-unit-tests/README.md

-# The Boundaries of TypeScript Unit Testing
+# The Boundaries of TypeScript Testing

 This repo is accompanying a blog post I wrote on some guidelines that I've learned the hard way with TypeScript unit testing.
-The blog post is available [here]().
+The blog post is available [here](https://www.dennisokeeffe.com/blog/2025-03-29-the-boundaries-of-typescript-testing).

 Please note that this repo is accompanying the blog post and not a fully-fledged project.
 I've omitted some simple basics that you would normally set up around formatting and linting.